 About Jaya Savige

-Jaya Savige is a Lecturer in English and Course Leader in Creative Writing.
+Jaya Savige is a Lecturer in English and Head of Creative Writing at New College of the Humanities.
 He is a prize-winning poet who read for his PhD on James Joyce at Christ’s College, Cambridge, on a scholarship from the Bill and Melinda Gates Cambridge Trust.
 The author of three collections of poetry, he holds an MPhil in Creative Writing and BA in English and Philosophy from the University of Queensland, for which he was awarded a university medal.
 He is the poetry editor for The Australian newspaper, and has significant experience as a theatre and literary critic.
 He has given readings in Adelaide, Bali, Berlin, Cambridge, London, Melbourne, Milan, New York, Prague, Sydney and Verona, and has held Australia Council writing residencies at the B.R.
 Whiting Library Studio, Rome, and the Cité Internationale des Arts, Paris.

 His first collection of poetry, Latecomers, won the NSW Premier’s Kenneth Slessor Prize and the Thomas Shapcott Poetry Prize, was highly commended for the Dame Mary Gilmore Prize and was shortlisted for several other awards.
 His second collection, Surface to Air, was shortlisted for The Age Poetry Book of the Year and the West Australian Premier’s Prize.
 His work has been anthologised in Poetry International, Penguin Anthology of Australian Poetry, Contemporary Australian Poetry, Thirty Australian Poets and in nine editions of the Best Australian Poems.